PROFILE

 respective diplomatic properties in Belgrade and

-In April 2001, a Chinese F-8 fighter collided
+2001, a Chinese F-8 fighter collided with a U.S.

-with a U.S. EP-3 reconnaissance aircraft flying
+EP-3 reconnaissance aircraft flying over

-over international waters south of China.
-The
+international waters south of China.
+The EP-3

-China's Hainan Island despite extensive damage;
+Hainan Island despite extensive damage; the

-the P.R.C. aircraft crashed with the loss of its
+P.R.C. aircraft crashed with the loss of its

 pilot.
 Following extensive negotiations, the